 Shoes and jeans for babies.
 Bubs has just come out of a uterine sack, they don’t need to be in denim and tiny Converse right away.
 All babies do is sleep, so let them do it in a onesie like the rest of us.

 Nappy bins.
 Unless you are that lady who had eight babies at once, surely you can just take each poopy nappy outside as you go.
 Do you need to entomb and collect them all inside a perfumed tub?

 LAUNDRY items you definitely don’t need

 Different cleaners for each surface.
 Another vote against unitaskers.
-You don’t need a wood cleaner, a laminate cleaner, a tile cleaner, a leather cleaner, etc. Most household cleaning tackles dust, occasionally a spilled drink or something sticky.
+You don’t need a wood cleaner, a laminate cleaner, a tile cleaner, and a leather cleaner.
+Most household cleaning tackles dust, occasionally a spilled drink or something sticky.
 Warm water and if you’re feeling fancy a dash of dish liquid, vinegar or bicarb soda will work for most things.
 For any unusual spills I use Google on a case-by-case basis.

 Clothes dryer.
 Not great for the clothes or the environment.
 We have air, and lots of it.
 Sometimes even sunshine.

 Ironing board.
 It’s just a flat surface, replaceable by your bench top and some padding.
 If you want to go a step further get rid of the iron as well, and give clothes a decent shake before hanging outside.

 Bath gel.
 Can be useful for travel if it can triple as shampoo and hand wash but in your own bathroom. bars of soap last heaps longer and use less packaging.